tsujuifu/pytorch_violet/README.md

 ## Usage
 ### Data preprocessing
-As using outer datasets, we provide [preprocessing tools](https://github.com/tsujuifu/pytorch_violet/tree/main/_tools) to extract **sparse-sampled video frames** into our compressed format.
+As using outer datasets (cannot be shared by us), we provide [preprocessing tools](https://github.com/tsujuifu/pytorch_violet/tree/main/_tools) to extract **sparse-sampled video frames** into our compressed format.
 ```
 cd _tools